DarkKronicle/AdvancedChatCore/docs/chatHUD/ChatHUD.md

 - Nested 90° Lines (*Chat window*) - For resizing the current chatbox.
 - X (*Chat window*)- This will remove the respective AdvancedChat Window.
 - Plus Sign (*Relative to listed tabs above player text entry*)- Will create a new chat window for the currently selected Tab.
 - Trash Can (*Relative to listed tabs above player text entry*)- This will remove all currently open AdvancedChat boxes.
-- Bars (*bottom right*)- A chat page with the option to filter at the top with a **Filter Type** button that cycles the options listed under AdvancedChatFilters>Chat Filters Tab>Filter Type.
 - Cog Wheel (*bottom right*)- Opens the configuration menu for the AdvancedChatHUD Chat Tabs.

 There is also an added right click context menu when your chat is open that has the following options;